Frequently Asked Questions

 - Repeatedly asking someone for a date after the person has expressed disinterest.

 In some situations, individuals who are experiencing unwelcome behavior feel comfortable approaching the individual who is causing the problem and letting him or her know that the conduct is inappropriate and must stop.
 Sometimes, individuals are not aware that their behavior is offensive, and quickly apologize and change their behavior once they are aware that their conduct is unwelcome.
-However, you are not required or expected to confront your harasser prior to reporting a harassment-related concern.
+However, you are not required or expected to confront your harasser prior to reporting unwelcome behavior.

 4. What should I do if I feel I have been discriminated against or harassed, but I don't think it is sexual harassment?